 The STD program provides counseling and testing, outreach and education, case management, and HIV surveillance.

-Sexually transmitted diseases are infections that are spread by having sex with someone who has the infection.
-Sexually transmitted diseases include the following diseases and conditions:
+Sexually transmitted infections are spread by having sex with someone who has the infection.
+Sexually transmitted infections include the following diseases and conditions:

-Others (Chancroid, Lymphogranuloma Venereum, Public Lice, and Scabies
+- Others (Chancroid, Lymphogranuloma Venereum, Pubic Lice, and Scabies)

 Counseling and Testing

 We work to prevent the spread of HIV by providing anonymous HIV counseling, testing, and referral for early intervention services.
 We offer free confidential and anonymous counseling and testing for HIV, Syphilis, Hepatitis C, Gonorrhea, and Chlamydia .
 Testing is available at many locations around the Austin area.
 Call 512-972-5580 for an appointment.

 Prevention and education services are provided to those who might be at risk of contracting HIV or other STIs.
 Services include educational presentations; educational materials; harm reduction materials such as condoms, dental dams, and water-based lubricant; referrals to appropriate services such as drug rehab or detoxification, housing, and other social or health services; community outreach in settings such as neighborhoods, parks, bars, and homeless camps; and clothing and food distribution.